liqd/adhocracy3/src/adhocracy_core/docs/rest_api.rst

     >>> pprint(resp_data['data']['adhocracy_core.sheets.pool.IPool'])
     {'count': '3', 'elements': []}

+*Note:* due to limitations of our (de)serialization library (Colander), -the count is returned as a string, though it is actually a number.

 To list child elements you have to do a search query with `elements=paths` (see below for more detailed examples):